Observing & Sky Events

 Planning

-https://telescopius.com/ - Convenient online resource for planning and target selection
+Telescopius – Convenient online toolset for astrophotography planning and target selection, including object visibility and framing aids.

-Astroplanner - AstroPlanner is a software application for Macintosh and Windows computers that facilitates astronomical observation planning, visualisation and logging, as well as control of telescopes with computerised go-to mounts or digital setting circle controllers AstroPlanner is shareware and you are welcome to download and try a fully-functional version at no cost.
+Astroplanner - AstroPlanner is a software application for Macintosh and Windows computers that facilitates astronomical observation planning, visualisation, and logging, as well as the control of telescopes with computerised go-to mounts or digital setting-circle controllers.
+AstroPlanner is shareware, and you are welcome to download and try a fully-functional version at no cost.
 (Thanks to Dave Kreiton for the addition!)

 SpaceWeather - News and information about the Earth-Sun environment.
 Great info and site.
 Thanks to Dave Kreiton for suggesting this!